0xtito/alchemy-aa-sdk-initiate-tx/README.md

 Then create your `.env` file based on `.env.example`.

-Once you have created and populated your `.env`, the following commands
+Once you have created and populated your `.env`, run the following commands

 ```
-npm run get-CFaddress
+npm run getCFaddress
 npm run sendETH
 ```